sproffer/search_with_OpenAI/README.md

 In many documents, a diagram or image could carry a lot of information, how to get the information from graphs, and make it part of the knowledgebase.

 ### better embedding and similarity search
 In [my example](https://youtu.be/LoG6fMjZQ7o?t=141), with embedded contents related to *transformer in the context of AI*.
 And a user changed the subject, started to searching for "movie transformers".
 The algorithm found several matchings, it shouldn't be.
-Any better libraries to create embeddings and cosine similarity, or anyway to train/fine-tune embedding algorithm.
+Any better libraries to create embeddings and cosine similarity? or anyway to train/fine-tune embedding algorithm?

 ## Possible application on top of this - personalized responses
 The software could have a set of knowledges and attempt to provide answers with preference of local knowledge, before falling back to OpenAI answer.